gama-learning/GAMA-TOUCHBAR/README.md

 GAMA-TOUCHBAR is a BTT preset for GAMA.
-This preset helps GAMA users to quickly add GAML templates to their code.
-The idea is to help beginners with GAML templates and advanced users can modify it themselves or contribute it to this project.
+This preset helps GAMA users to quickly write code by adding GAML templates with the touch of a finger.
+The idea is to help beginners with GAML templates and advanced users tomodify it themselves or contribute  to this project.